 1.Facebook– With 2 billion monthly users, Facebook is the first thing that comes to our mind when we think about social media.
 Facebook provides a good number of options to set your target group while posting online videos.
 It allows you to keep track of your video audience and also provides the option to boost your posts location wise.
 If you post a video on your Facebook page, there is a high possibility that it will show up on the news feed of your targeted audience.
 The autoplay option on Facebook starts videos automatically (without audio), which gives a higher chance of getting more views.
 Video analytics help you know the detailed response from users like how many times the viewer clicked play, how many views happened per total impressions, where s/he was before coming to your page and most importantly, how engaged the viewer is with the video.
 This detailed data helps to determine the areas that need improvement.
 Facebook Live is also playing a major role to have interactive sessions with buyers.
 If the users are already following you, they’ll instantly get notified of your activities.
 Most importantly, people are frequently active on Facebook which provides a better online exposure.

 2.YouTube– Since 2005, YouTube is one of the most popular video-sharing websites on the Internet.
 The average amount of YouTube content watched on a daily basis is a staggering 1 billion hours per day.
 They have about 1.5 billion users who are logged in per month.
 More people upload videos on YouTube than any other platform, which has its drawbacks.
 As more videos keep getting uploaded each hour, a massive number of people are competing with each other to grab the attention of the viewers.
 This may also work to your advantage if your content is really creative, unique and have what it takes to stand out from the rest.
 YouTube has the option to bring out the best videos on the Internet through YouTube trending.
 Anything unique has the prospect to become viral here.
-This TVC from Samsung went viral with 29M views in a span of 6 months.
+This TVC from Samsung went viral with 4M views in a span of two weeks!

 3.Instagram– This is really useful and fun for sharing photos and short videos.
 Most Instagram users are between 18-29 years old.
 Thus, Instagram gives us a massive advantage to connect with the young population.
 Instagram ads are maximum 1-minute in length, which gives increased views as people prefer videos that are less time-consuming.
 From business advice, to cooking tutorials and lifestyle hacks, Instagram offers the widest range of content.
 It is the most trending place to be if you’re a pro at maintaining an online presence.
 Celebrities like Selena Gomez have a huge number of followers (about 104 million!) and getting them to endorse any video will boost views like you can’t imagine!
 [Source]